The official blog of the Lung Institute.

 However, as a last-resort alternative for patients with severe lung disease, a lung transplant is a serious surgery, inherent with a variety of risks and downsides.
 For starters, complications from a lung transplant are inevitable, meaning it’s just a matter of time before the body begins to reject the new organ.
 Currently, the lungs hold one of the highest rates of organ rejection among transplant recipients, meaning that a lifetime of immunosuppressive medication is an absolute necessity upon receiving a transplant.
 And unfortunately, the side-effects of these immunosuppressive drugs can cause a litany of long-term health issues such as diabetes, kidney damage, and vulnerability to new infections and illnesses.

 Though a lung transplant has its benefits and drawbacks, the biggest obstacle for many seeking a transplant can be time (spent on a waiting list) as well as money.
 The cost of a lung transplant can be enormous, with beginning estimates starting at $735,000 for surgery and the first year of medication.
 Although this can be a mitigating factor for many, there is hope.
-Stem cell therapy is an alternative treatment option which uses the body’s natural healing mechanisms (stem cells) to promote internal repair.
-When introduced into the body of patients with chronic lung disease, stem cell therapy has shown the ability to reduce inflammation and ease breathing.
-The benefit of stem cell therapy–particularly in comparison to more traditional forms of treatment (inhalers, corticosteroids, and oxygen therapy)–is that stem cell therapy works to address not only symptoms but disease progression as whole.
+Cellular therapy is an alternative treatment option which uses the body’s natural healing mechanisms (cells) to promote internal repair.
+When introduced into the body of patients with chronic lung disease, cellular therapy has shown the ability to reduce inflammation and ease breathing.
+The benefit of cellular therapy–particularly in comparison to more traditional forms of treatment (inhalers, corticosteroids, and oxygen therapy)–is that cellular therapy works to address not only symptoms but disease progression as whole.

 Interested in our article on Getting a Lung Transplant for COPD: Is It Right for Me?
 Share your thoughts and comments below.